laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

 direnv allow
 ```

-Now, let's create our first `flake` and configure `direnv` to automatically use it.
+Now, let's create our first [flake](https://nixos.wiki/wiki/Flakes) and configure [direnv](https://direnv.net/) to automatically use it.
-All code referenced can be found in [a hobby project](https://github.com/laaksomavrick/ownyourday.ca) I am currently working on if you'd like to explore.

 Create a file called `.envrc` in the project root and add this line: